Encoding

 1. Set decoder’s BOM seen to true.

-2. If item is U+FEFF, then continue.
+2. If item is U+FEFF BOM, then continue.

 4. Append item to output.